Thibault-Santonja/the_neon_gits/README.md

 The Neon GITS
 ===

-An IC06 project developed with Unreal Engine 4
+An IC06 project developed with Unreal Engine 4 by Thibault Santonja

 ---
 ---